BTANL: Chapter 3 – SOVIETOLOGY and SEEING THROUGH the TRAUMA MONKEYS

 I promised a shorter chapter and I’ll stick to it.

 Summary: when evaluating propaganda, don’t assume that there is NOTHING to learn from it.
 While evaluating propaganda, be very disciplined: a) identify lies, b) identify contradictions, c) identify forbidden subjects, d) ask yourself “why am I seeing this?”.
+Don’t forget the simple list for focusing analysis: TRUE/FALSE, CONTRADICTIONS, FORBIDDEN TOPICS, and BIAS, your bias and to some extent THERE bias.

 G.M.F.Y.I.L.Y.